About the Program

 - The theories and practice of public management, and the design and analysis of public policy.

 - The public context in which public administrators work, including the institutions, actors, processes, functions, challenges, and responsibilities of government.

 - Skills related to critical and analytical thinking, decision-making, and communication.

 - The ability to practice effectively as an administrator in public, non-profit, or healthcare organizations.

 - A recognition of, and appreciation for, the role of diversity in public service delivery.

-- The MPA Program seeks to serve North Dakota by educating future State and community public service professionals and through the research activities of the Bureau of Governmental Affairs.
+The MPA Program serves North Dakota by educating future State and community public service professionals.

 - Excellence and innovation in teaching.